Last updated on April 16th, 2026 at 06:29 pm

 WHERE TO STAY IN SPLIT – INSIDER TIPS!

-When To Visit Split
+Best Months To Visit Split

-How Many Days In Split
+How Many Days To Spend In Split

-How To Get Around Split
+How To Get Around Split & Beyond

 WHERE TO STAY IN SPLIT CROATIA: FAQ